 The methods and science of Aristotle took deep root in Alexandria, becoming the intellectual infrastructure of the golden age of Greek science.

 Ptolemy I died in 283 BCE.
-His successor, Ptolemy II Philadelphos (or “Brotherly Love”), who lived from 308 – 246, continued his father’s tradition and lavished money and political support on the Mouseion and its staff, famous scientists, poets, and scholars recruited from all over the Greek world.
+His successor, Ptolemy II Philadelphos (or “Brotherly Love”), who lived from 308 -to 246 BCE, continued his father’s tradition and lavished money and political support on the Mouseion and its staff, famous scientists, poets, and scholars recruited from all over the Greek world.

-These academics did independent research and writing, advancing science and technology.
-They received handsome salaries and paid no taxes; they also lived in the Broucheion, which was part of the Palace.
+These academics conducted independent research and writing, advancing science and technology.
+They received handsome salaries and paid no taxes; they also lived in the Broucheion, which was part of the palace.

-The Ptolemies also established a Library of about 500,000 volumes in the Broucheion section of the palace and a sister Library of probably 42,000 volumes in the temple of Zeus Serapis (or Serapeion/Serapeum).
+The Ptolemies also established a library of about five hundred thousand volumes in the Broucheion section of the palace and a sister library of about forty-two thousand volumes in the temple of Zeus Serapis (or Serapeion/Serapeum).

 The Mouseion and the Alexandrian Library were at the center of Greek society in Alexandria and the Greek world.